godlyfast/hyprwave/README.md

 Updates till now:  - Multi-Anchor support, Notifications, Music Controls, CSS Styling (control bar, expanded section and notifications), and launching it as an application in latest update.

+Built and primarily tested on Niri, for all wayland compositors that support GTK4 and GTK4-layer-shell.

 #### 📸 Screenshots